 Brief introduction

 Rupsa is an Indian author whose creative writing career started at a young age when she won the Bal Shree Presidential honour in creative writing (2012).
-She writes mostly in English, sometimes in Bengali, and has learnt French and Latin.

 Rupsa has finished her Master’s in English Literature from Jadavpur University (India, 2020) and is an advocate for Dalit and LGBTQ+ lives and has presented papers in Dalit History Month, JUDE 2017.
 Her story has been longlisted for the 2022 Commonwealth Short Story Prize the 2023 Toto Funds the Arts awards.
+Currently she is a fiction fellow at the Iowa Writers' Workshop.

 Roles